mediafinger/rabbitmq_presentation/PITCHME.md

 RabbitMQ features a full implementation of AMQP 0.9.1 as well as several custom additions over it.

-While this how-to focuses on RabbitMQ's AMQP implementation only, RabbitMQ also features implementations of a few other messaging protocols that can be used for special use cases.
+While this introduction focuses on RabbitMQ's AMQP implementation only, RabbitMQ also features implementations of a few other messaging protocols that can be used for special use cases.

 * MQTT a lightweight protocol often used to implement pub-sub patterns with high latency mobile devices
 * STOMP a text-based protocol creates compatibility with ApacheMQ